subvertnormality/mosaic/README.md

 ```

 Do not run the tests on your Norns device as you'll end up pulling in the Norns repository onto your device and it'll cause a conflict.
 If you do this by accident, simply delete `/code/mosaic/lib/tests/test_artefacts` to get your Norns back up and running.

+### Roadmap

+* Live trig lock and note recorder

+### Interesting Components for Norns Script Developers

+Mosaic has a unit testing framework that allows developers to develop and test their scripts away from their Norns hardware.
+The test harness pulls the Norns repo and uses the local copy, along side some mocks and shims, to enable luaunit tests to be run successfully.
+Check the ```/lib/tests``` folder for the harness and example tests.

 ---
 This program is released under the GNU license.
 Copyright Andrew Hillel 2024.